Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Evaluation

 \subsection{Influence of Dimension-Reduction Methods}

-The scientific data analyzed in this study exhibits extremely high dimensionality, often reaching up to hundreds of thousands of dimensions.
-Despite the application of advanced embedding techniques, the resulting vectors still contain several hundred to several thousand dimensions, posing considerable challenges for effective data analysis and interpretation.
-To tackle these issues, we employed two principal dimensionality reduction methods—Multidimensional Scaling (MDS) and Principal Component Analysis (PCA)—both renowned for their ability to efficiently reduce data complexity while maintaining the integrity of the relationships among data points.
-Given that the majority of contemporary dimensionality reduction techniques build on the foundational theories of PCA and MDS, our study specifically focused on these methods to evaluate their practical efficacy.
-By implementing MDS and PCA, we aimed to simplify the dataset in a way that preserves the relative positioning of data points, thereby facilitating more manageable and interpretable analysis.
+The datasets analyzed in this study exhibit extremely high dimensionality, often reaching hundreds of thousands of dimensions.
+Even after applying advanced embedding techniques, the resulting vectors typically retain several hundred to several thousand dimensions, presenting significant challenges for effective analysis and interpretation.
+To address these issues, we employed two principal dimensionality reduction methods—Multidimensional Scaling (MDS) and Principal Component Analysis (PCA)—both widely recognized for their ability to efficiently reduce data complexity while preserving the structural integrity of data relationships.
+As many modern dimensionality reduction techniques are fundamentally derived from PCA and MDS, our study specifically focused on these methods to assess their practical effectiveness.

-By comparing the performance of PCA and MDS on the same dataset in Figure~\ref{fig:DR}, we observe that PCA is more sensitive to changes in $n/m$ and can reach higher accuracy more quickly.
-Moreover, PCA can achieve a maximum accuracy of 100\%, surpassing the peak accuracy attainable by MDS.
-This demonstrates PCA's superior performance in preserving the relative positions of data points.
-Additionally, employing different dimensionality reduction techniques does not alter the overall data pattern; the relationship between accuracy and $n/m$ still aligns with our hypothesis.
+By comparing the performance of PCA and MDS on the same dataset in Figure~\ref{fig:DR}, we found that PCA is more sensitive to changes in $n/m$ and converges to higher accuracy more quickly.
+Additionally, in the materials science dataset, PCA achieves a peak neighborhood preservation accuracy of 100\%, surpassing the highest accuracy attainable by MDS.
+In the other two multimodal datasets, PCA also demonstrates greater precision compared to MDS, further validating its superiority.
+Moreover, while different dimensionality reduction techniques may affect specific numerical values, they do not alter the overall data pattern; the relationship between accuracy and $n/m$ remains consistent with our hypothesis.

-From Figure~\ref{fig:DR}, although the overall data pattern remains constant and both PCA and MDS align with our prior hypotheses, the choice of dimensionality reduction technique is found to have a noticeable effect on the fitting outcomes.
+From Figure~\ref{fig:DR} to Figure~\ref{fig:DR_OmniCorpus}, although the overall data pattern remains constant and both PCA and MDS align with our prior hypotheses, the choice of dimensionality reduction technique noticeably affects the fitting outcome.
 In practical applications, it is crucial to weigh the specific contexts and experimental data at hand.
 This assessment will inform the selection of the most appropriate dimensionality reduction method to achieve the desired level of accuracy.
-The original data from which the regression line is calculated can be found in figure~\ref{fig:dim_raw} in the Appendix.